documentation

 What happens when a license expires

-• Re-activating with a valid license restores full access immediately
+• Re-activating with a valid license restores full operation immediately, no restart

 Common pitfalls

 Letting a license lapse without a reminder.
-The warning banners appear in the dashboard, but if nobody’s actively logging into the admin pages, they can go unseen.
-Set a calendar reminder for your expiry date or configure an email notification.
+The warning chip appears in the dashboard, but if nobody’s actively logging in, it can go unseen.
+Set a calendar reminder for your expiry date.

 Where to go next